yazi-rs/yazi-rs.github.io/docs/installation.md

 ## Official binaries

-You can download the latest official binaries from [GitHub Releases](https://github.com/sxyazi/yazi/releases).
+You can download the latest official binaries from GitHub Releases: https://github.com/sxyazi/yazi/releases

+On this page, we offer GNU/Musl builds to meet the needs of different users; we also provide a Snapcraft package, which Ubuntu/Debian users can use.

 ## Cargo